Tennis-Osaka to skip news conferences at French Open, cites mental health

 The French tennis federation FFT, which organises the major, told Reuters it would make “no comment for now”.

+“As a sponsor, we respect the feelings and will of the athletes,” Japanese instant noodle-maker Nissin, one of Osaka’s top sponsors, said in a statement sent to Reuters.

+“However, we are not in a position to comment on their individual opinions and actions, so we will refrain from doing so.”

-A spokeswoman for Japanese car manufacturer Nissan Motor, one of Osaka’s long list of sponsors, said it had no comment.
-Her other sponsors did not respond to requests for comment.
+A spokeswoman for Japanese car manufacturer Nissan Motor said it had no comment while an All Nippon Airways spokesman declined to comment.
+Osaka’s other sponsors did not respond to requests for comment.

-Osaka, a former world number one, said the decision was “nothing personal” against the tournament and noted she had a friendly relationship with many of the tour’s journalists.
+Former world number one Osaka said the decision was “nothing personal” against the tournament and noted she had a friendly relationship with many of the tour’s journalists.
 She hoped tournaments would reconsider their approach.

 She later tweeted a video of former Seattle Seahawks running back Marshawn Lynch famously repeating the line “I’m just here so I won’t get fined”, at a pre-Super Bowl news conference in 2015.

-Osaka has in the past used her platform and considerable press attention to highlight issues of police violence and racial inequality.

-American Christian Harrison was fined $3,000 by the ATP after refusing to take part in a mandatory on-court interview at the Delray Beach Open in January amid a dispute over mask wearing.

-Reporting by Rory Carroll and Sudipto Ganguly; additional reporting by Eimi Yamamitsu, Rocky Swift and Julien Pretot; editing by Ed Osmond, Lincoln Feast and Richard Pullin
+Reporting by Julien Pretot, Rory Carroll and Sudipto Ganguly; additional reporting by Eimi Yamamitsu, Rocky Swift, Maki Shiraki and Ritsuko Shimizo; editing by Ed Osmond, Lincoln Feast and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.